cerico/macfair/docs/DEBIAN.md

 $ make debian
 ```

 This only executes on hosts in the debian group in the inventory file (hosts).
-It executes the install, terminal, aliases, and nginx roles, as seen below
+It runs all roles tagged with 'debian' as shown below

 ```yml
 # setup.yml